Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • develop an internal quality assurance process for matching student work with statements (see Section 3.4.1: Internal quality assurance)

-• discuss the draft Statements of Achievement and Statements of Participation with students and parents/carers before submitting final school data to the QCAA
+• discuss draft Statements of Achievement and Statements of Participation with students and parents/carers before submitting final school data to the QCAA

-QCIA verification meetings
+QCIA verification meeting

 Term 4 in the final year of senior schooling